top of page

 Nice guy syndrome refers to a pattern of behavior where an individual outwardly presents themselves as kind and considerate, often with the expectation of receiving validation or affection in return.
 However, this behavior can be manipulative and self-serving, as the person may harbor feelings of entitlement or resentment when their kindness is not reciprocated romantically or socially.
 It can lead to passive-aggressive tendencies, feelings of victimization, and difficulty forming genuine connections with others.

 Now, not all nice guys are manipulative, but as an exercise to get into generalizations, many nice guys can actually exude pretty toxic behaviors.
-When you start to do the research, you actually start to look into the emotional lexicon of a nice person, you can actually find out that nice people can typically of hidden subconscious issues.
+When you start to do the research, you actually start to look into the emotional lexicon of a nice person, you can actually find out that nice people may have some hidden subconscious issues.
 They tend to expect reciprocation unfairly when they're nice to people.
 They can actually tend to be a little bit passive-aggressive as a result and then get frustrated really easily when they feel what they are giving is not being returned to them.

 Nice guy people pleaser examples: